nicolascalev/publish-hashnode-blog/README.md

 This action was started from
 [this version](https://github.com/actions/typescript-action/tree/1da1fe9abb959743f36210ae5423e1dccc805e85)
-of the template to generate a TypeScript Github action.
+of the template to generate a TypeScript GitHub action.

 ## Usage